Invariance principle in dynamical systems: Some applications

 The proof of Theorem \ref{ph.positive} is a consequence of Theorem D of \cite{ASV} where the authors established that in that setting, an $su$-invariant disintegration along the fibers can be upgraded to a disintegration which is continuous and $su$-invariant.
 Moreover, they replace the notion of pinching and twisting by properties of $su$-loops defined by the stable and unstable manifolds in the base.

-\subsection{Center Lyapunov exponents}
+\subsubsection{Center Lyapunov exponents}

-Since Theorem \ref{IP-linear} also holds true for general vector bundles (not necessarily trivial), a natural question is if we can obtain results about positivity of the Lyapunov exponents applying the Invariance Principle to the derivative cocycle.
+Since Theorem \ref{IP-linear} also holds true for general vector bundles (not necessarily trivial), a natural question is whether we can obtain results about positivity of the Lyapunov exponents by applying the Invariance Principle to the derivative cocycle.

 In particular, if $f$ is a $C^r$ partially hyperbolic diffeomorphism, we are interested in the center Lyapunov exponents, that is, the Lyapunov exponents of the cocycle $Df\vert E^c$.